openframeworks/ofBook/chapters/memory/chapter.md

 ```

-now ofApp doesn't know about the allocated memory, but both cases are possible, so we actually need to know details of the implementation of object to know if we need to keep a reference of that variable to destroy it later or not.
-That, among other things, breaks encapsulation (you might know from chapter 1).
+now `ofApp` doesn't know about the allocated memory, but both cases are possible, so we actually need to know details of the implementation of `object` to know if we need to keep a reference of that variable to destroy it later or not.
+That, among other things, breaks encapsulation (this may be familiar to you from chapter 1).
 We shouldn't need to know how an object works internally to be able to use it.
 This makes the logic of our code really complicated and error prone.

-Smart pointers solve this by clearly defining who owns and object and by automatically deleting the allocated memory when the owner is destroyed **[BD: What does this mean?]**.
+Smart pointers solve this by clearly defining who owns an object (pointer) and by automatically deleting the allocated memory when the owner is destroyed.
 Sometimes we need to share an object among several owners.
 For those cases we have a special type of smart pointers called shared pointers that defined a shared ownership and free the allocated memory only when all the owners cease to use the variable.

-We are only going to see this briefly as there's lots of examples on the web about how to use smart pointers and reference to their syntax.
+We are only going to see this briefly as there are lots of examples on the web about how to use smart pointers and reference to their syntax.
 The most important thing is to understand the problems they solve and that they work by defining a pointer's ownership clearly compared to raw pointers.

 ### unique_ptr

-A unique_ptr, as it's name suggests, is a pointer that defines a unique ownership for an object.
+A unique_ptr, as its name suggests, is a pointer that defines a unique ownership for an object.
 We can move it around and the object or function that has it at any given point is the owner of it.
 No more than one reference at the same time is valid and when it goes out of scope it automatically deletes any memory that we might have allocated.

 To allocate memory using a unique_ptr we do: